 \subsection{Testbed}

 Figure \ref{fig:testbed} shows the custom testbed constructed to evaluate the adaptive 5-bar linkage leg under static conditions.
 The testbed consisted of a lockable vertical linear rail where the leg was mounted.
 The leg can be lifted and repositioned during walking trials or clamped down to estimate maximum ground reaction forces.
-Ground contact was replicated using a horizontal linear rail with an pillow-block attachment for securing the foot to simulate pushing without slipping.
+Ground contact was replicated using a horizontal linear rail with a pillow-block attachment for securing the foot to simulate pushing without slipping.
 An ASANI Mini Crane Scale with a range of 300kg was mounted to measure the horizontal pulling forces at the foot.

 The testbed leg was fabricated using laser-cut plywood with additional holes added to the $B$ and $C$ links to allow for testing of different link lengths.
-Rotation of the $A$ and $D$ links were achieved with Cubemars AK60-6 V3.0 BLDC motors, chosen for their 3 Nm nominal torque capacity.
+Rotation of the $A$ and $D$ links was achieved with Cubemars AK60-6 V3.0 BLDC motors, chosen for their nominal torque capacity of 3 Nm.